UoRop/UoRop/README.md

 - 👋 Greetings,
 - I'm UoR
-- 👀 I’m interested in
+- 👀 I’m interested in intresting stuff
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on innovative IDEAS
-- 📫 How to reach me ...
+- 📫 send me a mail at Uorop456654@gmail.com

 <!---
 UoRop/UoRop is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.